Spectral analysis of the stiffness matrix sequence in the approximated Stokes equation: Approximation and numerical evidences

-As we know, the exact Schur complement is obtained via algebraic operations on the blocks.
+In the current section we consider preliminary proposals of GLT-based approximations.
+For the saddle-point problems considered here, we remark that the construction of high-quality preconditioners relies on exploiting their block structure, which varies from application to application.
+The approximation we propose is a combination of the blocking strategy adopted in \cite{Blocking} and the well-known block diagonal preconditioner that uses the Schur complement $S_n$ \cite{benzi2005numerical} as discussed in the introduction.\\ As we know, the exact Schur complement is obtained via algebraic operations on the blocks.
 Hence, based on the GLT axioms in Section \ref{GLT}, the matrix sequence $\{S_n\}_n$ is expected to distribute as the symbol obtained via the very {same} operations on the symbols of the related blocks.
-However, compared to previous similar contributions \cite{Schur-CMAME,NS1-elonged}, we have the additional difficulty of intricate permutation and compression matrices, which were essential for the spectral analysis of the matrix sequences associated with the blocks.
+However, compared to previous similar contributions \cite{Schur-CMAME,mazza2021matrix}, we have the additional difficulty of intricate permutation and compression matrices, which were essential for the spectral analysis of the matrix sequences associated with the blocks.\\ As a first preliminary step, the block $A_n$ is replaced by a proper matrix algebra approximation $P_{A,n}$ in such a way that, again by the GLT axioms we have